• Skip to primary navigation

 Instructions

 • Heat oil.
-Fry okra on medium heat till it stops being sticky, about 10 minutes.
+Fry okra on medium heat until it stops being sticky, about 10 minutes.
 Remove from heat.
 Remove okra with a slotted spoon and drain on paper towel.

 • Reheat oil and add onion.
-Fry on medium-low heat till translucent and soft, about 7 minutes.
+Fry on medium-low heat until translucent and soft, about 7 minutes.

 • Add ginger and garlic paste, and fry 30 seconds – 1 minute.

-• Add ground spices (red chili, turmeric and cumin powder), and fry 30 seconds – 1 minute till aromatic.
+• Add ground spices (red chili, turmeric and cumin powder), and fry 30 seconds – 1 minute until aromatic.
 Add a splash of water to deglaze the pan if needed.

-• Add tomatoes and fry on high heat for about 5 minutes till they begin to soften and break down.
+• Add tomatoes and fry on high heat for about 5 minutes until they begin to soften and break down.
 Add salt.

-• Once the masala is ready, add fried okra and stir gently on medium-low heat till well-mixed, about 2-3 minutes.
+• Once the masala is ready, add fried okra and stir gently on medium-low heat until well-mixed, about 2-3 minutes.

 • Place in serving dish and dust with garam masala powder.